zio/zio/docs/overview/basic_concurrency.md

 title:  "Basic Concurrency"
 ---

-ZIO is a highly concurrent framework, powered by _fibers_, which are lightweight virtual threads that achieve massive scalability compared to threads.
+ZIO is a highly concurrent framework, powered by _fibers_, which are lightweight virtual threads that achieve massive scalability compared to threads, augmented with resource-safe cancellation, which powers many features in ZIO.

-ZIO augments the modern virtual threading model with pervasive, automatic, resource-safe interruption, which allows ZIO to instantly and deeply cancel running computations when their results are no longer needed, making ZIO applications automatically globally-efficient.
+This powerful concurrency model lets you do more with less, achieving highly-scalable, ultra low-latency applications that are globally efficient and resource-safe.

 In this section, you will learn the basics of fibers, and become acquainted with some of the powerful high-level operators that are powered by fibers.